 In early 2002, our management and board of directors recognized our need to raise additional funding in order to continue our research and development and the initiation of our clinical programs.
-By mid-2002, we began trying to obtain such funding through a variety of options, including attempting to secure single-project financing and attempting to sell the remainder of the shares available under our shelf registration statement.
-However, despite contacting more than 70 potential investors, we did not receive any funding through these efforts.
+From April 2002 through April 2003, members of management met with individuals from over 70 companies or institutions in the investment field to discuss Rigel.
+By mid-2002, we began trying to obtain funding through a variety of options, including attempting to secure single-project financing and attempting to sell the remainder of the shares available under our shelf registration statement.
+However, despite our efforts, we did not receive any funding.
 Accordingly, in January 2003, our board of directors formed a financing committee to help identify and evaluate financing and strategic alternatives.
 The financing committee was comprised of three independent directors, initially Dr. Deleage, Mr. Frazier and Mr. Volpe.
 Also in January 2003, we announced a restructuring of our business and reduced our workforce to approximately 135 employees.